 Seattle-based artist Andrew Crawshaw (read my earlier post about him here) apparently has a cat named Rigby who has unfortunately fallen ill recently.
 As a result, Crawshaw has marked down a bunch of stuff in the Broken Press Webstore, so now is a great time to snag some of his unique, hand-screenprinted posters as well as help out a good cause!

-In other words, think of the most obscure, impossible-to-find album you can, enter it into their search, and Metal Price Watch will look at over 40 different online stores and distributors, eventually telling you which ones have it in stock and for how much.
-It should be pretty obvious how amazingly useful this is, particularly for metal fans in the U.S. where there isn’t any one obvious source to find obscure metal.
+Think of the most obscure, impossible-to-find album you can, and Metal Price Watch will look at over 40 different online stores and distributors, eventually telling you which ones have it in stock.

 Just in time for the holidays, Ibex Moon Records has launched a massive webstore sale, with CDs as low as $2.00, and 10% off all orders!